Music has been taking a back seat for a very, very long time.

 Yeesh.

-The part that (maybe) makes it complicated is that I’m not all that plavix prescription medicine interested in giving up anything else.
+The part that (maybe) makes it complicated is that I’m not all that interested in giving up anything else.
 I will still gleefully run my business, Marty’s business, and help anyone who seems helpable.
 I’m still going to write and go media crazy (overdue for a videoblog, wouldn’t you say?).
 I’m still going to take on design projects.
 Because I love these things.
 They make me happy.

 But music makes me happy, too.